Min-Zer0/LinSNPGT/README.md

 ```

 ## 🌟 Usage
-There are three subfolders and four files after the package is unziped.
+There are three subfolders and tree files after the package is unziped.

+- **.sys**
 - **01.Reference_Genome**
 - **02.Input_Fastq**
-- `GenomeAnalysisTK.jar`
+- `makeRef.py`
-- `Install.Java8.sh`
+- `SNPGT.config`
 - `SNPGT.py`
-- `config.txt`

-To run LinSNPGT via `SNPGT.py`, you need to fill in the `config.txt` and put files in the corresponding path.
+To run LinSNPGT via `SNPGT.py`, you need to fill in the `SNPGT.config` and put files in the corresponding path.

 Here are the steps:

 1. Fill in the `config.txt` file
+	- Generally, the Software Path does not need to be changed.

  	- Project_Name: Enter your project name which will be output file prefix.
 	- RefDataSetFile: Enter your dataset corresponding to the model to be fitted.
 		- It must follow the format './01.Reference_Genome/`*.tar.gz`'
 		- Available species and datasets are listed below the `config.txt` file, including their download links.